Orange-Management/Modules/Admin/Docs/Help/en/introduction.md

 * Banned (login not possible)
 * Timeout (login possible in x-minutes)

-The status doesn't represent account activity it's only perpose is to allow or disallow the login to the application.
+The status doesn't represent account activity it's only purpose is to allow or disallow the login to the application.
 Only active accounts can login to the application.
-It is often necessary to create accounts in the system for ineraction but disallow them to login to the system, this can be achived by simply assigning the inactive status.
+It is often necessary to create accounts in the system for interaction but disallow them to login to the system, this can be achieved by simply assigning the inactive status.

 ## Group Management